 Thankfully this is one of those happy stories that ends well.
 I was paired with a wonderfully team of actual experts in accessibility, who not only helped me get the project done but also educated and mentored me.
 This experience was one of the defining moments in my career as it was then that I discovered a need and passion for accessibility on the web and the importance of a good mentor.

 Never having forgotten how lost I was when I first started my career in tech and the immense help and support I received from the community, I started to looks for ways I could pass it on so I started teaching at a coding academy, which lead to speaking at meetups, and conferences.
 These in turn opened the door to publishing opportunities.
-In recognition for my contributions to the community I became a Google Developer Expert (GDE) in Web Technologies in 2018, a Microsoft MVP in Developer Technologies in 2019, and an Angular GDE in 2021.
+In recognition for my contributions to the community I became a Google Developer Expert (GDE) in Web Technologies in 2018, a Microsoft MVP in Developer Technologies in 2019, an Angular GDE in 2021, and Firebase GDE in 2023.

 Today, I am the CTO at Andromeda Galactic Solutions where I continue to focus on front end development specifically on user experience (UX), accessibility, and CSS regularly using Angular and Firebase, and experimenting with various static site generators.